kjrocker/very-old-portfolio/_posts/2017-05-31-snippet-shenanigans.markdown

 layout: post
 title:  "Code Snippet Shenanigans"
 date:   2017-05-31 16:54:12 -0400
+description: A selection of code snippets from various languages that I find interesting.

 ---
 This is my first post!
 I have a blog now!
 I'll put tech things on it as I work through various projects.